VA Sleep Apnea Ratings: 2025 Proposed Changes (and Current Rules)

 What If Your Claim Is in the Appeals Process?

-If you filed a claim before the changes and your case is in appeal, you should still be evaluated under the old rating system.
-However, if your case was previously denied and you reopen it after April 2025, the new criteria will apply.
+If you filed a claim before the changes and your case is on appeal, you should still be evaluated under the old rating system.
+However, if your case was previously denied and you reopen it after the change date, the new criteria will apply.

 Could These Changes Be Challenged?